AsyaYeromina/kottans-frontend/README.md

     alert( result ); // 15
     ```
-  - **reduceRight()** method works the same but starts from the end of the array and goes to the beggining.
+  - **reduceRight()** method works the same but starts from the end of the array and goes to the beginning.

 - **Array in array**.
 You can access to the array of the array with index:
     ```